Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 Step 4: Receive and accept quote (1-2 days)

 Review the premium rate and any conditions.
 If acceptable, confirm acceptance.
-If not, your intermediary can negotiate or approach other insurers.

 Step 5: Pay premium and sign documents (1 day)